popolo-project/popolo-spec/data/survey.md

 ***

-# NEPOMUK Social Semantic Desktop

-An apparently abandoned project of the [Open Semantic Collaboration Architecture Foundation](http://www.oscaf.org/).
-Its [Personal Information Model (PIMO) Ontology](http://www.semanticdesktop.org/ontologies/pimo/) has no properties for names, emails, genders, birth dates, death dates or external links.
-Its [NEPOMUK Contact Ontology (NCO)](http://www.semanticdesktop.org/ontologies/nco/), on the other hand, is of interest.

-## Review

-* NCO has no properties for dates of death; classifications, parent organizations; and all address properties of interest.

-## Links

-* The NEPOMUK Contact Ontology declares some of its properties equivalent to vCard properties.

-***

 # National Information Exchange Model <span class="label">Person</span> <span class="label">Organization</span> <span class="label">Address</span>

 [NIEM](https://www.niem.gov/) was initiated as a joint venture between the U.S. Department of Homeland Security and the U.S. Department of Justice with outreach to other departments and agencies.
 Its goal is to allow for national-level interoperable information sharing and data exchange.
 Several specializations of the NIEM Core schema exist.